ghiscoding/slickgrid-react/docs/getting-started/quick-start.md

 # Quick start

-> **NOTE** the Documentations shown on this website are meant to be used with Slickgrid-React v4.x or higher, refer to the project [Wikis](https://github.com/ghiscoding/slickgrid-react/wiki) for earlier versions of the project.
+> **NOTE** The Documentations shown on this website are meant for Slickgrid-React v4.x and higher, for older versions please refer to the project [Wikis](https://github.com/ghiscoding/slickgrid-react/wiki) for earlier versions of the project.

 ### Easiest Way to Get Started
 The easiest is to simply clone the [Slickgrid-React-Demos](https://github.com/ghiscoding/slickgrid-react-demos) project and run it from there... or if you really wish to start from scratch then follow the steps below.